Can a Drug Test Lead to a False Positive?

 - Prescription opioids like hydrocodone, oxycodone, methadone

 Drug screening results can negatively affect many circumstances; therefore, accuracy is of the utmost importance.
-A worry for anyone undergoing drug testing - whether it be a urine, hair, saliva or blood test - is the possibility of a false positive result.
-The increased use of onsite, workplace random drug testing and home-testing kits emphasize the need for reliable, confirmatory testing.
-Negative consequences of false-positive drug testing can include loss of employment, jail time, exclusion from competitive sports, loss of privileges in a probation setting, or even inappropriate medical care.1
+A worry for anyone undergoing an illicit drug screen - whether it be a urine, hair, saliva or blood test - is the possibility of a false positive drug test.
+In fact, previous data suggests 5 to 10 percent of all drug tests may result in false positives and 10 to 15 percent may yield false negatives.2

 |Substances that may interfere with drug testing*:||Reported false positive result*:|